Learner Engagement Analytics Dashboard (LEAD) - Overview (UW-Madison)

 Page Views by Activity Type

-Official Data Definitions for the Learner Engagement Analytics Dashboard
+Official Data Definitions for LEAD

 Page Views (Kaltura)

-An instance of any Kaltura Video Platform web page being loaded or reloaded and played in a web browser linked within a Canvas course, as long as the page is recorded on a Canvas server; meaning, it is a Canvas native application.
+An instance of any Kaltura video platform web page being loaded or reloaded and played in a web browser linked within a Canvas course, as long as the page is recorded on a Canvas server; meaning, it is a Canvas native application.
 If there is a link embedded into a Canvas course which leads the user to a non-Kaltura (external) location or application (for example, Kaltura videos linked to third-party external content authoring software), any activity that happens outside of Canvas is not recorded or accounted for in Kaltura Page Views.
-A Kaltura page view can be thought of as Kaltura click stream data.
+A Kaltura page view can be thought of as Kaltura click-stream data.

 Kaltura Percentage of Video Viewed